Mass shootings give rise to bullet-resistant backpacks

 NEW YORK (AP) — Companies like Guard Dog Security, TuffyPacks and Bullet Blocker are peddling bullet-resistant backpacks for children in time for the back-to-school shopping season.
 But critics argue they are using tragedy as a marketing opportunity and exploiting parents’ worst fears.

-Safety is high on the minds of parents, especially after two back-to-back mass shootings in El Paso and Dayton, Ohio that left 31 people dead.
+Safety is high on the minds of many parents, especially after two back-to-back mass shootings in El Paso and Dayton, Ohio that left 31 people dead.

-Yasir Sheikh, founder and president of Skyline USA, which makes Guard Dog Security products like pepper spray and stun guns, said he started offering smaller bullet-resistant backpacks called ProShield Scout catering to children last year.
+“Times have changed,” said Yasir Sheikh, founder and president of Skyline USA, which makes Guard Dog Security products like pepper spray and stun guns and started offering bullet-resistant backpacks called ProShield Scout for children last year.

-“Times have changed,” said Sheikh, noting the item is very popular and sold out several times after the 2018 Parkland, Florida, school shooting that left 17 people dead.
 “Our product is in response to that.
 It’s a sad reality.”

+Sheikh said the bullet-resistant backpacks are very popular and sold out several times after the 2018 Parkland, Florida, school shooting that left 17 people dead.

 Steve Naremore founded Houston-based TuffyPacks in late 2015 after his daughter, a fourth-grade teacher, told him about the frequency of active shooting drills for her students.
 His company produces some bullet-resistant backpacks but the bulk of his business is in removable ballistic shields that are inserted in backpacks.